stevej2608/dash-spa/README.md

     return spa.NOUPDATE
 ```

-**Dash/SPA** Supports page containers.
+**DashSPA** Supports page containers.

 Page containers define markup wrappers for page content.
 This allows
 layout themes to be created.
-In Dash/SPA all pages are rendered in
+In DashSPA all pages are rendered in
 a *default* container but only if one has been defined.
 If a default
 container is not defined the page is rendered raw.